Noncommutative homological mirror functor: Spacetime superpotential and Maurer-Cartan equation

 Due to the assumption, every term of $\Phi$ appears with its cyclic permutation in the variables $x_e$.
 For such a cyclic element of $\Lambda_0 \langle \langle x_e : e \in E \rangle \rangle$, we have the cyclic derivatives which are defined by

 where $\partial_{x_e}(x_{l}) = \delta_{e, l}$ (see \cite{RSS} or \cite{DWZ} for more details).

-The following proposition is similar to the one for special Lagrangian submanifolds in Calabi-Yau 3-folds in \cite[(3.6.49)]{FOOO}.
-The proof is essentially the same.
+The following proposition is similar to the one for special Lagrangian submanifolds in Calabi-Yau 3-folds in \cite{FOOO} (3.6.49) and \cite{Fukaya_cyclic}.

 \begin{prop} Partial derivatives $\partial_{x_e} \Phi$ for $e \in E$ are (part of) weakly unobstructed relations.
-Furthermore, suppose $\dim_\C X=n$ is odd, adn $\bL$ is a Lagrangian sphere with $\CF^\bullet(\bL, \bL)$ isomorphic to the Morse complex of $S^n$ equipped with the standard height function.
+Furthermore, suppose $\dim_\C X=n$ is odd, and $\bL$ is a Lagrangian sphere with the non immersed sector ($C^\bullet (\bL)$) of $\CF^\bullet(\bL, \bL)$ isomorphic to the Morse complex of $S^n$ equipped with the standard height function.
 Then the algebra in Definition \ref{def:mir-sp} equals to

 \end{prop}

 \begin{proof} From the cyclic symmetry and the definition of $\partial_{x_a}$, we have

 where $X_{\bar{e}}$ is the complementary immersed generator to $X_e$.
 Thus $\partial_{x_e} \Phi_\mathbb{L}$ for each $e$ gives a part of weakly unobstructed relation.